Linda Mercer-Botelho | Owner/Artistic Director

 Karen specializes in musical theater instruction after appearing in dozens of college, regional and local productions, her favorites being A Chorus Line (“Val”), Annie (“Lily St. Regis”), and 42nd Street (“Anytime Annie”).
 She has directed and choreographed casts of up to 88 middle school students in

-Grease, Beauty and the Beast, Bye Bye Birdie, High School Musical, and others.
+Grease, Beauty and the Beast, Bye Bye Birdie, High School Musical, most recently she has directed "A Christmas Carol" and Chitty Chitty Bang Bang for On Stage.

 An English/Journalism graduate of the University of Massachusetts/Amherst, Karen worked as a freelance writer for Dance Teacher, Pointe, and Stage Directions magazines, and most recently as editor in chief of Dance Studio Life magazine where she interviewed theater and dance luminaries such as Ben Vereen, Mia Michaels, Chet Walker, Benjamin Millepied, and Leslie Browne.